TheOnlyMrCat/polystrip/README.md

 probably be used in other applications as well.
 Polystrip intends to be a pure-rust replacement for the graphics of the `sdl2` crate.

-**This crate should not be considered stable until the 1.0 release.** Following true semver spec, this crate will ~~likely~~ definitely make breaking changes between development versions.
-The 1.0 release will come when I think this crate is fully-featured.
+**This crate should not be considered stable.** This crate will ~~likely~~ definitely make breaking changes between minor versions at this stage.

 ## Simple example with winit